FabioBentoLuiz/BootJlibfprint/README.md

 # BootJlibfprint
-It is a simple implementation of Jlibfprint (https://github.com/eduardobogoni/jlibfprint#jlibfprint) + Spring Boot.
+This is a simple implementation of Jlibfprint (https://github.com/eduardobogoni/jlibfprint#jlibfprint) in a Spring Boot application.

+It has no error handling and is part of a initial research with the intent of analyse if it would be possible implement libfprint with a web based interface.

 Currently is works just in Linux.

 #Jlibfprint Installation